wendellpiez/XMLLunchbox/README.md

 ### Make Saxon available

 Download the latest version of Saxon HE from <https://sourceforge.net/projects/saxon/files/Saxon-HE/>, and unzip it.
-Inside your working directory, create a _lib_ subdirectory, and within that create a _custom_ subdirectory.
+Inside your working directory, create a _basex_ subdirectory, inside that create a _lib_ subdirectory, and inside that create a _custom_ subdirectory.
 Copy the _saxon9he.jar_ file into that _custom_ subdirectory.

 ### Create a Dockerfile